 Not every tip will be useful for every situation/animal, but please read below and see what might be helpful for you.

-Please make sure to include a photo of your animal whenever possible.
-There should be a photo on any fliers you post, and for HSHV lost reports you can email us a photo.
-Please include your name and your pet's name, so we can enter the photo you send into the correct report.
+Include a photo of your animal whenever possible.
+There should be a photo on any fliers you post, and you can email us a photo.
+Please include your name and your pet's name, so that we enter your photo into the correct report.